ucdavis/ecs132/Blog.md

     A few years ago, JJ decided that the R language needed an IDE, so he developed RStudio, and founded the firm of that name.
 He's an amazing guy (and very nice personally).
 He still loves coding, and spends a lot of his day in that activity, even though he is the CEO.

+* I mentioned Bob Metcalfe in class.
+He invented the Ethernet, which added "Listen before talk" to the ALOHA network, and it became his PhD thesis (with complex probability analysis on every page).
+He then founded 3-Com, and the Ethernet became the industry standard.

+    Well, now he has won this year's (Turing Award)[https://news.mit.edu/2023/bob-metcalfe-wins-acm-turing-award-0322], "the Nobel Prize of Computer Science."

 **April 14, 1820:**